replexica/replexica/readme.md

 The Replexica compiler is open-source, and the platform API is open, allowing you to build your own translation engine.

-We're also developing our own AI translation platform ([replexica.com](https://replexica.com)), to make it even easier to launch your first multi-language app!
+We're also developing our own i18n engine called [Replexica Cloud](https://replexica.com), to make it even easier to ship your first multi-language app!

 - [x] Replexica Compiler
   - [x] Next.js App Router